tuwukee/jwt_sessions/README.md

 #### CSRF and cookies

 In case when you use cookies as your tokens transport it gets vulnerable to CSRF.
 That's why both login and refresh methods of the `Session` class produce CSRF tokens for you. `Authorization` mixin expects that this token is sent with all requests except GET and HEAD in a header specified among this gem's settings (X-CSRF-Token by default).
 Verification will be done automatically and `Authorization` exception will be raised in case of mismatch between the token from the header and the one stored in session. \
-Although you don't need to mitigate BREACH attacks it's still possible to generate a new masked token with the access token
+Although you don't need to mitigate BREACH attacks it's still possible to generate a new masked token with the access token.

 ```ruby
 session = JWTSessions::Session.new